gajus/slonik/README.md

 Slonik sets aggressive timeouts by default.
 These timeouts are designed to provide safe interface to the database.
 These timeouts might not work for all programs.
 If your program has long running statements, consider adjusting timeouts just for those statements instead of changing the defaults.

-<a name="user-content-slonik-usage-default-configuration-known-limitations-of-using-pg-native-with-slonik"></a>
-<a name="slonik-usage-default-configuration-known-limitations-of-using-pg-native-with-slonik"></a>
 #### Known limitations of using pg-native with Slonik

 `pg-native` is not officially supported by Slonik.

-<a name="user-content-slonik-usage-checking-out-a-client-from-the-connection-pool"></a>
-<a name="slonik-usage-checking-out-a-client-from-the-connection-pool"></a>
 ### Checking out a client from the connection pool

 Slonik only allows to check out a connection for the duration of the promise routine supplied to the `pool#connect()` method.